 In this study, the focus was put on compounds with high pharmacological efficiency and low toxicity.
 For this purpose, comprehensive library of chemical compounds and drugs was subjected to a SAR/QSAR analysis.
 This library contains 13040 compounds along with their pre-calculated potential pharmacological activities of those substances, their possible side and toxic effects, as well as the possible mechanisms of action.
 All biological activities are expressed as probability values for a substance to exert this activity (Pa).
-We selected compounds that satisfied the following conditions:

 - 1. Toxicity below a chosen toxicity threshold (defines as Pa, probability to be active as toxic substance). - 2.
-For all predicted pharmacological effects that correspond to a set of user selected disease(s) Pa is greater than a chosen effect threshold. - 3.
-There are at least 2 targets (corresponding to the predicted activity-mechanisms) with predicted Pa greater than a chosen target threshold.
+For all predicted pharmacological effects that correspond to a set of user selected disease(s) Pa is greater than a chosen effect threshold.

+3. There are at least 2 targets (corresponding to the predicted activity-mechanisms) with predicted Pa greater than a chosen target threshold.